Getting Started with MetaMonster

 Step 4: Check where keywords are missing

-Next, run the “keyword metadata check” prompt.
+Next, run the “keyword metadata check” workflow.
 This shows you if your primary keyword appears in your page title, meta description, and H1.

 You’ll see checkmarks for elements that include the keyword, and no checkmarks for elements that are missing it.